Víctor Ibarbo

-Segundo Víctor Ibarbo Guerrero (/es/; born 19 May 1990) is a Colombian footballer who plays as a winger or forward for Inter Palmira.
+Segundo Víctor Ibarbo Guerrero (/es/; born 19 May 1990) is a Colombian former footballer who plays as a winger or forward for Serie D club Pontedera.

 After starting his career at Atlético Nacional, he moved to Cagliari in 2011, where he made over 100 Serie A appearances.
 He also had unsuccessful loans at Roma, Watford, back at Atlético Nacional and Panathinaikos.

 A full international for Colombia since 2010, he was part of their teams that reached the quarter-finals at the 2014 FIFA World Cup and 2015 Copa América.

 He is also known in the EA Sports FIFA franchise as one of the most used players in FIFA 14 and FIFA 15 and in the latter had a popular partnership with Seydou Doumbia and Gervinho.

 Club career

 Atlético Nacional

 Born in Tumaco, Colombia, Ibarbo started his career at Club La Cantera before moving to Atlético Nacional, where he started his professional career and quickly promoted to the first team.

 Ibarbo made his Atlético Nacional debut in a 1–0 loss against Envigado on 21 February 2008.
 Throughout the 2008 season, he quickly established himself in the starting eleven for the side, playing in the midfield position.
 This resulted in him making 16 appearances for the side later in the season.

 Ahead of the 2009 season, Ibarbo was linked with a move to Serie A side Udinese, which saw his teammate Juan Camilo Zúñiga moved a year before.
 Despite this, he continued to remain in the first team regular for the club.
 However, on 5 April 2009, Ibarbo was sent–off in the 59th minute, just 13 minutes after coming on as a substitute at half–time, in a 2–0 loss against Once Caldas.
 After returning from suspension, he then scored his first goal for the club on 14 May 2009, in a 2–1 win over Independiente Medellín.
 During the summer transfer window, Udinese continued to be interested in signing Ibarbo and the deal was agreed.
 However, the move never materialised and stayed at the club to allow him to participate in the Categoría Primera A. In the Torneo Finalización semi-finals, Ibarbo played an important role in a 2–1 win over Deportes Tolima when he set up two goals on 22 November 2009.
 Despite his performance, this was not enough to help Nacional qualify for the finals, but a huge overturn from the Apertura where they finished second to last in the table.
 Despite suffering from injuries and suspension later in the season, Ibarbo finished the 2009 season making 30 appearances and scoring once in all competitions.